 Whether grammar correction is effective or not?
 Does it help students' improvement in writing or not?

-Concerning this crucial point we consulted two opposing views of two researchers Truscott's view against Ferris one.
-Ferris who is for grammar correction and Truscott against.
+Concerning this crucial point we consulted two opposing views of two researchers Truscott's view against Ferris one, Ferris who is for grammar correction and Truscott against.

-3.2.
-The "grammar correction" debate in L2 writing: Form against content
+3.3.
+Grammar correction debate in writing: Form against content